Open-CMSIS-Pack/Zephyr-Alif/README.md

 5. In CMSIS View, press the `Select Active Solution from workspace` button to select your desired example.
 6. Press the **"Build solution"** button to build the example:
    - The entire executed ```west build``` command can be found in the csolution.yml file under the **"executes:"** node.
+   - The **"image:"** node specifies the path to the Zephyr image, which is then passed to the launch.json file for the debugger.
 7. Start the CMSIS Debugger for dual-core debugging:
    - Start the **M55_HE CMSIS_DAP@pyOCD (launch)** debug session first, followed by the **M55_HP CMSIS_DAP@pyOCD (attach)** debug session.
    - After starting the second debug session, the program will halt at `cpu_idle.S`.
 This occurs because the second core still remains in its idle loop until a valid entry point is reached.
 To resolve this, add the following command under the **M55_HP CMSIS_DAP@pyOCD (attach)** section in the launch.json file: